-- Prepared draft PMOC Monthly Monitoring Report for October 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the program status, current funding initiatives, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the October 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on November 20, 2024 and co-directed the meeting with the FTA; focus included current funding initiatives and the shift in target dates to Fall 2026 for completion of the Master Cooperative Agreements with Caltrain and the California High Speed Rail Authority (CHSRA). - Attended Sponsor program management and technical meetings: - Integrated Project Management Team semimonthly meetings (Nov.
-12, 2024).
+- Prepared draft PMOC Monthly Monitoring Report for November 2024 and finalized report after FTA's review and the TJPA "fact check" review. - Continued review of updated Sponsor-provided presentations on Transbay DTX that included details of the overall program status, current funding initiatives and activities, and schedule of major milestones for advancing program funding, design and procurement of the Advance (Enabling) Works Program contracts, third-party agreements and property acquisitions along the planned project alignment, along with the current cost, schedule and risk/contingency status and procurement of the Progressive Design-Build (PDB) contract. - Reviewed the November 2024 Master Schedule update and narrative. - Prepared agenda for the FTA/PMOC Monthly Monitoring Meeting with the Project Sponsor on December 18, 2024 and co-directed the meeting with the FTA; focus included current funding initiatives and status of the Program Cost Estimate updates. - Attended working technical meetings with the Sponsor: - TJPA Work Plan for the Project Management Plan update Dec.
+11, 2024. - o Review of Critical Third-Party Agreements with the FTA Dec.
+16, 2024.